-Biking on roads is convenient since you can usually just hop on outside your front door and go.
-However, if you have to share the road with cars, biking on roads can be scary and even dangerous.
+Biking on roads is convenient since you can usually just hop on and go.
+However, sharing the road with cars can be challenging and even dangerous.
 Seeking out quieter streets, back roads, and bike paths may make for more enjoyable and safer bike riding.
 If you intend to ride on roads, you will want either a road bike with fairly thin tires and a lightweight frame or a somewhat heavier “city bike.”
 If you plan to commute on your bike, you might even consider getting a foldable bike for easier storage at your home and workplace.

 If you think you may be riding on both roads and fairly flat trails, a hybrid bicycle might be right for you.
-A hybrid combines features from both mountain bikes and road bikes, with a mid-weight frame and tires that are thicker than those of a road bike but thinner than those of a mountain bike.
+This style combines features from both mountain bikes and road bikes, with a mid-weight frame and tires that are thicker than those of a road bike but thinner than those of a mountain bike.
 Hybrid bikes cannot be used for very rugged trails.

 Finding a good fit

-Once you have decided which type of bike you want and approximately how much you want to spend (a used city bike may cost less than $100 [although it will almost certainly need a tune-up, which will cost a few more dollars] while a new full-suspension mountain bike can cost more than $3,000), go to your local bike shop and try some on for size.
-Most shops, especially those that aren’t part of a national chain, are run and staffed by active cyclists who work there because of their enthusiasm for the sport and desire to help others.
-They are usually more than willing to help you get started and find the right equipment.
+Once you have decided which type of bike, go to your local bike shop and try some on for size.
+Most shops, especially those that aren’t part of a national chain, are run and staffed by active cyclists who have great enthusiasm for the sport and desire to help others.
+They are usually more than willing to help you get started, and find the right equipment.

-In addition to examining the height of the top tube, consider its length.
-The length of the top tube determines how far you have to bend over to reach the handlebars.
+In addition to examining the height of the top tube, consider its length, which determines how far you have to bend over to reach the handlebars.
 You should not be stretched all the way out to reach the handlebars.
-Instead, your elbows should be slightly bent and your back bent from the waist at an approximately 45-degree angle (see illustration here).
-Riding on a bike with either too much distance or too little distance between seat and handlebars will make it difficult to maneuver your bike.
+Instead, your elbows should be slightly bent and your back bent from the waist at an approximately 45-degree angle.
+Riding on a bike with either too much or too little distance between seat and handlebars will make it difficult to maneuver.
 Bikes designed especially for women often fit them better because they take into consideration women’s longer legs and shorter torsos.

-Adjust the bike’s seat so that when you are sitting on it with one foot on the pedal close to the lowest position, your knee is bent slightly (see illustration here).
+Adjust the bike’s seat so that when you are sitting on it with one foot on the pedal close to the lowest position, your knee is bent slightly.
 With experience, you may decide to raise or lower the seat to suit your riding style.
 Mountain bikers, for example, typically lower the seat for greater maneuverability.

-Bike pedals come in several styles these days.
+Bike pedals come in several styles.
 Flat, “platform” pedals are best for novices or those who are doing easy riding on fairly flat surfaces.
 With flat pedals, you can stop your bike and immediately put your feet on the ground without any problem.
 Pedals with toe straps or cages secure the foot to the pedal and allow cyclists to go faster since they can use their hip flexors to apply power on the upstroke (as well as pressing down on the downstroke).
 “Clipless” pedals have no straps or cages but require special cycling shoes with cleats on the bottom that lock into the pedals.
-They, too, allow the cyclist to go faster since he can apply pressure to the pedal for its full rotation.
-Because clipless pedals take some getting used to, only experienced cyclists should try using them.
+They, too, allow the cyclist to go faster by applying pressure to the pedal for its full rotation.
+Because clipless pedals take some getting used to, only experienced cyclists should use them.

 Choosing a route